 Welcome to Canadian Fingerprint Agency

-Canadian Fingerprint Agency is Fully Accredited fingerprinting agency approved by the Royal Canadian Mounted Police (click here to see our CCRTIS Accreditation) with many years of proven and trusted service.
-We Provide electronic and paper based fingerprinting services for secure, rapid RCMP certified criminal record verification and Police Clearance.
+Canadian Fingerprint Agency is Fully Accredited fingerprinting agency by the Royal Canadian Mounted Police (click here to see our CCRTIS Accreditation) with many years of proven and trusted service.
+We provide electronic and paper based fingerprinting services for secure, rapid RCMP certified criminal record verification and Police Clearance.

-In response to the Covid-19 pandemic, we are instituting the following procedures, to which you must agree, before attending our premises.
-We ask for your understanding at this stressful time.
+In response to the Covid-19 pandemic operation safety, we are instituting the following procedures.
+You must agree before attending our premises.
+Thank you for your patience and understanding during this stressful time.

-1. You must NOT have traveled anywhere, by air, rail, ship or car in the last 21 days.
+1. You must NOT have travelled anywhere, by air, rail, ship or car in the last 21 days.

 2. You must NOT have a cough or fever in the last 14 days.